 Perhaps others feel somehow excluded from the “international community” despite the plethora of international institutions that all countries can belong to these days, and perhaps lack the necessary self-confidence to participate actively in global issues.

 Things are gradually changing: for example, some wealthy Middle Eastern countries are starting to contribute to poverty reduction in Africa and Asia.

 But somehow we have to face these realities, however uncomfortable they are, and work out the consequences.
-It’s too easy just to dismiss the data as biased, as so many do.
+It’s too easy just to dismiss the data as biased, as many do, simply because it doesn't produce results that correspond to their world-view.
 We can’t make progress on these critical issues as long as we remain in denial about the fact that not enough countries do enough to make the world work better.

 And that includes Western countries too, of course: just because they rank higher in the index doesn’t mean they are doing anything like enough for the world, and most of them do enormous amounts of harm to humanity and the planet as well as good: the fact that, for example, Sweden ranks so low in the “Peace and Security” category, mainly because of its huge weapons exports, is inexcusable hypocrisy, no matter that it ranked first in Version 1.1 of the Index despite this - and one can make similar criticisms of most Western countries.

 Rightly or wrongly, the West cannot shoulder the burden of the global challenges on its own.
 It seems right that it should contribute in proportion to the damage it has done and continues to do, and in proportion to its greater resources, but humanity won’t begin to progress until we’ve reached a stage where these distinctions are set aside, and all countries see it as their equal responsibility to contribute equally to making a better, fairer and more stable future for all of us.